Laura10101/Volanto.launchpad/README.md

 ### Potential Applicant Goals

-- As a potential Launchpad applicant, I want to understand more about the Volanto Launchpad programme, so that I can understand how it might help me
+- As a potential Launchpad applicant, I want to understand more about the Volanto Launchpad programme, so that I can understand how it might help me.
 - As a potential Launchpad applicant, I want to understand what benefit previous mentees have gained from the programme, so that I can decide whether or not to apply
-- As a potential Launchpad applicant, I need to be able to contact Volanto, so that I can get answers if I have any further questions
+- As a potential Launchpad applicant, I need to be able to contact Volanto, so that I can get answers if I have any further questions.
-- As a potential Launchpad applicant, I need to be able to easily navigate the site, so that I can quickly decide whether to apply
+- As a potential Launchpad applicant, I need to be able to easily navigate the site, so that I can quickly decide whether to apply.
-- As a potential Launchpad applicant, I need to be able to apply to the Launchpad scheme, if I wish to proceed
+- As a potential Launchpad applicant, I need to be able to apply to the Launchpad programme, if I wish to proceed.

 ### Existing Client Goals

-- As an existing Volanto client, I need to be able to gain a more indepth understanding of the Launchpad programme, so that I can better understand Volanto's brand values
+- As an existing Volanto client, I need to be able to gain a more indepth understanding of the Launchpad programme, so that I can better understand Volanto's brand values.
-- As an existing Volanto client, I need to be able to understand how Volanto has helped people in the past, so that I can better understand the impact Volanto is having
+- As an existing Volanto client, I need to be able to understand how Volanto has helped people in the past, so that I can better understand the impact Volanto is having.
-- As an existing Volanto client, I need to be able to contact the Launchpad team, so that I can follow up with any further questions
+- As an existing Volanto client, I need to be able to contact the Launchpad team, so that I can follow up with any further questions.

 ## UX

 ### Colour Scheme

 The colour scheme was chosen to reflect the brand values of Volanto and the Launchpad Programme.
 Modern, futuristic, and unusual.
 Reminiscent of the neon lights of Tokyo and the film Bladerunner: worlds where technology reign.

-The Launchpad Programme is about closing the tech skills gap, and one of its aims is to encourage more people from under represented groups into technology.
-Women are a hugely under represented group, so it was important that the site appealed to a ...

 I selected the following colours:
 - Navy blue: #100B44